osuushi/osuushi.github.com/_posts/2022-06-12-keychain-calipers.md

 There's nothing particularly special going on with the half-markings.
 They're just shifted by 0.5 mm.
 It's just a separate vernier scale with an offset.
-The reason I've included them is that the vernier effect works best when there's a really unambiguous alignment, and the half-markings make that happen more often.
+The reason I've included them is that the vernier effect works best when there's a really unambiguous alignment, so the half-markings ensure that there's always a close match.

 ## Enough about the verniers, what is going on with that faceplate design?